murarisumit/murarisumit.github.io/_posts/2018-07-26-youtube-filters.md

 - misc.
 ---

-I usually end-up viewing 5 videos, when I just intended to watch on 1 it takes too lot of time of my life.
-So using ublock-origin filters to remove all annoyance I feel up there.
+I usually end-up viewing 5 videos, when I just intended to watch on 1.
+It takes too lot of time of my life, so using ublock-origin filters to remove all annoyance I feel up there.

 It primarly blocks
 * Videos on Home page